-The pride & remembrance run will fund Doing it For Ourselves, a mental health promotion program consisting of a series of workshops for older LGBTQ2S adults that will focus on prevention strategies, resource sharing, and knowledge building.
+The pride & remembrance run will fund bOlder Together, a mental health promotion program consisting of a series of workshops for older LGBTQ2S adults that will focus on prevention strategies, resource sharing, and knowledge building.
 The program includes healthy eating and food security as a strategy for community engagement and social inclusion.

 AIDS Committee of Toronto (ACT)